SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - 'Grain Market Inflation' should fire an appropriate number of times (1)
  - 'Controlled Economy' now correctly grants +10% resource gain when upgraded

-### 3.14.5

-#### General
- - Misc 1.16.6 changes
-   - Tank Destroyer brigades now have a +15% baseline piercing modifier
-   - Easy Maintenance reliability 20%->10%, IC cost reduction 0%->7.5%
- - Ship Sonar 2 1939->1937

-### 3.14.4 'The smallest changelog for the biggest update'
+### 3.14.4 'The Smallest Changelog for the Biggest Update'

 #### General
  - 'Surface Raiders' Screening without screening 25%->12.5%